aspnet/RoslynCodeDomProvider/README.md

     - #### .Net >= 4.7.2
         As a result of not keeping older compilers packaged in this project, we can no longer support versions before 4.7.2 because compiler versions 3.0 and newer only support 4.7.2+.

-    - #### Drop install.ps1, Rely more on msbuild
-        Nuget has moved on from install.ps1.
-We had one foot in the msbuild camp before, and one foot still in the install.ps1 camp.
-Time to just jump in with both feet.
-See the 'RoslynRegisterInConfig' setting description below.

 + #### Version 3.11.0 (preview1)
     - #### Refreshed compilers